 --As secretary of state and chairman of the state Records Board, he has pushed for increased and improved online access to state government.

 --He has championed efforts to provide civics education to the state’s youth.
-His goal is to encourage youths to become active citizens and lifelong voters.
+His goal is to encourage young people to become active citizens and lifelong voters.

 Gale has been active in the National Association of Secretaries of State.
 He has served on its Executive Committee and is a past chairman of its Business Services and International Relations committees.

 Gale was born on Oct.
-23, 1940, in Omaha, Neb.
+23, 1940, in Omaha.
 A fifth-generation Nebraskan, Gale has close ties with different parts of the state.
 He grew up in Ogallala and Omaha and later lived in North Platte.

-He is a graduate of Omaha North High School, received a B.A. degree from Carleton College in Northfield, Minn., and earned a law degree from the University of Chicago.
+He is a graduate of Omaha North High School, received a B.A. degree from Carleton College in Northfield, Minnesota, and earned a law degree from the University of Chicago.

 He practiced law in North Platte for 29 years before serving as secretary of state.
 His background also includes service as a legislative assistant to U.S. Senator Roman Hruska in Washington, D.C., and as an assistant U.S. attorney in Nebraska.

-Gale’s family includes his wife, Carol; sons David of Bassett, Neb., and Steven of Laramie, Wyo.; daughter Elaine of Sacramento, Calif.; and five grandchildren.
+Gale’s family includes his wife, Carol; sons David of Bassett, Nebraska, and Steven of Laramie, Wyoming; daughter Elaine of Santa Barbara, California; and five grandchildren.